 Note: If you reference a Leaflet map tile URL or object that's on a different domain to the KeyLines library, your browser will display it, but won’t let KeyLines examine it or render it to a data URL.
 For details of how to fix this, see Cross-Origin Images (CORS).

 Displays a Leaflet map behind the chart.
-Chart nodes with lat
+Chart nodes with lat and lng properties are moved to the

 correct position on the map, see the